Updated May 1, 2019

-All the other essentials that apply to hiking hold true for snowshoeing: food, water, navigation tools, first aid kit and a camera, just to name a few.
+All the other essentials that apply to hiking hold true for snowshoeing: food, water, navigation tools, and a camera, just to name a few.

 Though snowshoeing is essentially just walking in the snow, it does feel a little different with snowshoes on your feet.
 Start on flat terrain to get the feel.
 When heading up, dig your toes in so the crampon grabs hold.
 To turn around, walk in a wide circle or raise one foot off the ground, turn it 90 degrees from the other foot, set it down and swing the other foot around.

 Most importantly, have fun and enjoy the outdoors.